 We hold regular phonics workshops in school in which the following resources are provided.
 If you are unable to attend one of these workshops, please use the links below to read our family support materials.

 Click here to view our phonics screening check workshop presentation

 Click here to read our phonics guide

 Click here to read our reading guide

-At Someries Infant and Nursery School, all our reading books are colour banded.
+At Someries Infant School, all our reading books are colour banded.
 Children are given a colour band to choose their home reading book from which will help to ensure that the books they select are at the appropriate reading level for them whilst also ensuring they are appropriately challenged.

 Every colour band includes books from a range of reading schemes so that children will experience a range of text types.
 All books within each book band can be decoded using phonics skills and knowledge.